maimous/Swapping-Elephants/README.md

 &nbsp;
 ## 01 Configure the form
 * Set name, text, dimensions, icon etc.
-* Add three button and configure them.
+* Add three buttons and configure them.

+&nbsp;
+## 02 Create the Elephant class
+* Create the Elephant class with two fields and one method.